-potential reductions much greater for are stoichiometric CNG vehicles relative to gasoline-fueled 5-4 shows the emissions from vehicles.
-Table stoichiometric CNG engine are 93-96 percent less than those of gasoline-fueled vehicles.
-The larger reduction arises because lean-burn and while the advanced the fact that, stoichiometric CNG engines have similar emissions, the gasoline vehicle NMHC emissions are roughly four times as high as those
+The potential reductions are much greater for stoichiometric CNG vehicles relative to gasoline-fueled vehicles.
+Table 5-4 shows the emissions from the stoichiometric CNG engine are 93-96 percent less than those of gasoline-fueled vehicles.
+The larger reduction arises because of the fact that, while the advanced lean-burn and stoichiometric CNG engines have similar emissions, the gasoline vehicle NMHC emissions are roughly four times as high as those